Joncarre/egalitarian-agreements-are-hard/README.md

-# Egalitarian Agreements are (Computationally) Hard
+# Egalitarian Agreements are (computationally) Hard

 ## Where did the information come from?